-I love long weekend holidays such as Easter because they give us an opportunity to enjoy a few treats and to take our time with cooking for friends and loved ones.
-So, in the lead up to this year’s Easter, I decided to develop a recipe for a new paleo treat.
-Here is how it went!
+I love long weekend holidays such as Easter because they give us an opportunity to enjoy a few treats and to take the time with cooking for friends and loved ones.
+In the lead up to this year’s Easter, I decided to develop a recipe for a new treat.

 - 1/2 teaspoon grated fresh ginger (or 1 teaspoon ground ginger powder)